You’re going to love our list of missionary books my kids can’t put down!

 Trailblazer Books

-We inherited a few of these missionary books 2 years ago in a bag of clothes that was given to us.
+We inherited a few of these missionary books two years ago in a bag of clothes that was given to us.
 What a gift they have been!
 The stories are much shorter than the series above, making them a good fit for middle elementary age to read alone should they choose.
-My 3rd grade son really enjoys them.
+My 3rd-grade son really enjoys them.

 The Adventure Series